DreamCoder123/All-Interview-Question/README.md

 41. Can you create a controller without using @Controller or @RestController annotations?
 Yes!
 You can create a controller without @Controller or @RestController annotations by annotating the Spring MVC Controller classes using the @Component annotation.
 In this case, the real job of request mapping to handler method is done using the @RequestMapping annotation.

+42. What is ContextLoaderListener and what does it do?
+The ContextLoaderListener loads and creates the ApplicationContext, so a developer need not write explicit code to do create it.
+In short, it is a listener that aids to bootstrap Spring MVC.
+The application context is where Spring bean resides.
+For a web application, there is a subclass called WebAppliationContext.
+The lifecycle of the ApplicationContext is tied to the lifecycle of the ServletContext by using ContextLoaderListener.
+The ServletContext from the WebApplicationContext can be obtained using the getServletContext() method.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features